xan105/web-component-markdown/README.md

 About
 =====

-Web-component to load an external markdown (.md) file and render it into html.
+Web-component to load an external markdown (.md) file and render it into sanitized HTML.

 💡 Markdown is rendered into the light DOM without any predefined css styling.